Old New Hampshire

 "Old New Hampshire" is the regional anthem (or state song) of the U.S. state of New Hampshire.
-The words were written by Dr. John F. Holmes and music composed by Maurice Hoffmann in 1926.
-"Old New Hampshire" was chosen to be the "official" state song first in 1949, then again in November 1977, by the State Song Selection Board.
-New Hampshire has nine "honorary" state songs and no other official songs.
+The words were written by Dr. John F. Holmes and the music was composed by Maurice Hoffman in 1926.
+The song was designated as the official state song in 1949 and again in November 1977 by the State Song Selection Board.
+New Hampshire has nine honorary state songs and no other official state song.

 History

-In 1926, Dr. John F. Holmes of Manchester wrote the song's lyrics.
-Maurice Hoffman, Jr., the Franklin Street Congregational Church organist of Manchester, wrote the music.
-The 1941 General Court voted against making it the state song, and the 1943 General Court killed a bill public contest with cash prizes, to pick a state song.
+In 1926, Dr. John F. Holmes of Manchester wrote the song's lyrics, and Maurice Hoffman Jr., organist at the Franklin Street Congregational Church in Manchester, composed the music.
+The New Hampshire General Court voted against adopting the song as the state song in 1941, and in 1943 rejected a proposal to hold a public contest to select a state song.
 In 1949, the General Court voted in favor of designating "Old New Hampshire" as the state song.

-In 1963, the legislature approved "New Hampshire, My New Hampshire", by Julius Richelson and Walter P. Smith of Plymouth, as the "Second State Song".
-The "Third State Song", designated by the legislature in 1973, was "New Hampshire Hills", with music by Tom Powers of Detroit, Michigan, son of retired Director Edward Powers of the State Sweepstakes Commission, and the late Paul Scott Mowrer, state poet laureate.
+In 1963, the legislature approved "New Hampshire, My New Hampshire", by Julius Richelson and Walter P. Smith of Plymouth, as the Second State Song.
+In 1973, "New Hampshire Hills", with lyrics by state poet laureate Paul Scott Mowrer and music by Tom Powers, was designated as the Third State Song.

-In March 1977, "Autumn in New Hampshire," by Leo Austin of Warner, was added as the "Fourth State Song".
-The addition of this song coincided with the creation of an interim board to recommend one "official" state song and designate the remainder of songs as "honorary".
+In March 1977, "Autumn in New Hampshire", written and composed by Leo Austin of Warner, was designated as the Fourth State Song.
+This coincided with the creation of an interim State Song Selection Board to recommend one official state song and classify the remaining songs as honorary.

-In June 1977, another song law was enacted by the General Court which added four more songs to the listing of state songs, with a stipulation that if none were chosen by the Board as the official state song, they would become "honorary" state songs.
-The four songs were: "New Hampshire's Granite State" by Annie B. Currier of Londonderry; "Oh, New Hampshire (You're My Home)" by Brownie Macintosh of Hampton; "The Old Man of the Mountain" by Paul Belanger of Berlin, and "The New Hampshire State March" by Rene Richards of Nashua.
+In June 1977, the General Court enacted legislation adding four additional state songs, to become honorary if none were selected as official.
+These were "New Hampshire's Granite State" by Annie B. Currier, "Oh, New Hampshire (You're My Home)" by Brownie Macintosh, "The Old Man of the Mountain" by Paul Belanger, and "The New Hampshire State March" by Rene Richards.

-The State Song Selection Board consisted of Rep. Richardson D. Benton of Chester, who was the Board's coordinator; William E. Elwell of Portsmouth, who became chairman, Ted Hebert and Robert F. Thibeault of Manchester, who were all named by the Governor of New Hampshire and Council; Senator Robert F. Bossie of Manchester, named by the Senate President; and Rep. Jane F. Sanders of Alton Bay, named by the House Speaker.

-On November 29, 1977, the announcement of the name of the official song was made in Representatives Hall.
-New Hampshire First Lady Gale Thomson, wife of Governor Meldrim Thomson, Jr., drew the choice from a sealed envelope in which the name had been placed by the Board.
+The State Song Selection Board announced its decision on November 29, 1977, in Representatives Hall.
+The selection was drawn by New Hampshire First Lady Gale Thomson, wife of Governor Meldrim Thomson Jr., from a sealed envelope prepared by the board.

-In 1983, "New Hampshire Naturally," with words and music by Rick and Ron Shaw, was added to the list of state songs listed in RSA 3:7.
+In 1983, "New Hampshire Naturally", with words and music by Rick and Ron Shaw, was added to the list of honorary state songs under RSA 3:7.